AWS Database Blog

 Automatically Archive Items to S3 Using DynamoDB Time to Live (TTL) with AWS Lambda and Amazon Kinesis Firehose

+February 9, 2024: Amazon Kinesis Data Firehose has been renamed to Amazon Data Firehose.
+Read the AWS What’s New post to learn more.
 Adam Wagner is a solutions architect at Amazon Web Services.
-Earlier this year, Amazon DynamoDB released Time to Live (TTL) functionality, which automatically deletes expired items from your tables, at no additional cost.
-TTL eliminates the complexity and cost of scanning tables and deleting items that you don’t want to retain, saving you money on […]
+Earlier this year, Amazon DynamoDB released Time to Live (TTL) functionality, which automatically deletes expired items from your tables, at no additional […]

 Serverless Scaling for Ingesting, Aggregating, and Visualizing Apache Logs with Amazon Kinesis Firehose, AWS Lambda, and Amazon Elasticsearch Service

 September 8, 2021: Amazon Elasticsearch Service has been renamed to Amazon OpenSearch Service.
 See details.
+February 9, 2024: Amazon Kinesis Data Firehose has been renamed to Amazon Data Firehose.
+Read the AWS What’s New post to learn more.
 Pubali Sen and Shankar Ramachandran are solutions architects at Amazon Web Services.
-In 2016, AWS introduced the EKK stack (Amazon Elasticsearch Service, Amazon Kinesis, and Kibana, an open source plugin from Elastic) as an alternative to ELK (Amazon Elasticsearch Service, the […]
+In 2016, AWS introduced the EKK […]

-How to Stream Data from Amazon DynamoDB to Amazon Aurora using AWS Lambda and Amazon Kinesis Firehose
+How to Stream Data from Amazon DynamoDB to Amazon Aurora using AWS Lambda and Amazon Data Firehose

-Aravind Kodandaramaiah is a partner solutions architect with the AWS Partner Program Introduction We find that customers running AWS workloads often use both Amazon DynamoDB and Amazon Aurora.
-Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
-Its flexible data model and reliable performance […]
+February 9, 2024: Amazon Kinesis Data Firehose has been renamed to Amazon Data Firehose.
+Read the AWS What’s New post to learn more.
+We find that customers running AWS workloads often use both Amazon DynamoDB and Amazon Aurora.
+Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency […]

 Indexing Metadata in Amazon Elasticsearch Service Using AWS Lambda and Python